h4ck3rm1k3/openmedialibrary/README.md

     ./ctl update

-On Linux you need a working python3 installation with pillow, pyhon-lxml and poppler-utils:
+On Linux you need a working python3 installation with pillow, python-lxml and poppler-utils:

     apt-get install python3.4 python3-pil python3-lxml poppler-utils